AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <Language>

-You have two ways of defining a new language in GPS:
+You have two ways of defining a new language in GNAT Studio:

 - Basic support from registering languages in Python is provided.
 - If the support provided in Python is not enough, more extensive support is